Humira Prefilled pen (antirheumatoid arthritis medicines)

 - Do not inject in an area where the skin is reddened, bruised, or hard.
 This may mean there is an infection.

-- How to give your injection?
+- How do I give my injection?

 - Wipe your skin by using the enclosed alcohol pad, using a circular motion.